USS Rhind: After the war

 Returning to Saipan the same day, Rhind accompanied landing craft to Marcus Island.
 Then, on the 16th, headed north for Iwo Jima, whence she patrolled on air/sea rescue station until 2 November.
 She returned to Saipan on the 4th and operated in the Marianas Islands until mid-December when she got underway for the United States.
 Arriving at San Diego, California 30 December, she was stripped and returned to Pearl Harbor and prepared for experimental testing.
 On 15 May she joined Joint Task Force 1 for Operation Crossroads, the atomic test series scheduled to be detonated at Bikini Atoll in July.

 Fate

 Surviving the tests on 1 and 25 July, but highly contaminated, Rhind was decommissioned 26 August 1946 and moved to Kwajalein where, after radiological clearance had been given and further examinations had been made, she was sunk, 22 March 1948.
 Her name was struck from the Navy list 5 April 1948.

-As of 2006, no other ship in the United States Navy has been named Rhind.
+To date, no other ship in the United States Navy has been named Rhind.